 The Francqui Foundation was established by a Royal Decree of February 25, 1932, as a Foundation for Public Utility.

-The purpose of the Francqui Foundation is to encourage the prestige of disinterested fundamental research.
-It also provides Belgian scholars and scientists with indisputable moral support.
-The statutes clearly state that its objective is « to further the development of higher education and scientific research in Belgium ».
-This implicitly means that interuniversity collaboration is also encouraged.
+The purpose of the Francqui Foundation is to encourage the prestige of the unselfish fundamental investigation.
+To this end it grants undeniable moral support to our scientists.
+The articles of association clearly state that its objective is to encourage and offer support to the development of higher education and scientific research in Belgium.
+Implicitly, this also means that inter-university cooperation is encouraged.

 The Francqui Foundation works to make this objective a reality around four major initiatives :